adaorachi/ghEditor/README.md

         sniptext.markDown();
       </script>

-3. On a specific textarea or for mutiple textarea containers in a page.
+4. To initialize for a specific textarea or for mutiple textarea containers in a page.
     _Note that an object is needed to be passed in and set the 'container' value to the 'id' of the textarea container.
 This can be applied with the initialize methods stated above._
     For example: